UMM-CSci-4453-S19/lab-7-decaf/README.md

 .catch(function(err){console.log("DANGER:",err)});
 ```

-If people are interested, I'll add more explaining each step in turn:
+If anything is unclear or you'd like more information please let me know.

-### Now a bit more about promises in general.
+### More about promises in general.

 Start by reading this:  [Alex Perry's blog entry on promises in node](http://alexperry.io/node/2015/03/25/promises-in-node.html).